nikantonelli/Groundhog/README.md

               If you try to, the program will put in a wipOverrideComment of "Archiving boards from GroundHog cycle" for you.

--x
+-x \<level\>

 Print out some debug info that helps in setting things up.
+Level 0 is catastrophic errors only, level 1 adds some warnings about your data being wrong, level 2 adds more debug statements

 ## Example command line
 java -jar target\Groundhog-2.0-spring-boot.jar -f "Scrum Teams.xlsx" -c -s a.txt